rockfordlhotka/Cloud-Native-HOL/src/Lab00/readme.md

 ### Stopping minikube

-**IMPORTANT:** Don't actually stop minikube, as you'll be using it throughout the day.
+**🛑 IMPORTANT:** Don't actually stop minikube, as you'll be using it throughout the day.
 However, when you do want to stop minikube this is how you do it.

 1. Type `winpty minikube ssh "sudo poweroff"`